uncertainty-reading-group/uncertainty-reading-group.github.io/index.md

 **How to present at the UAI reading group?** You can contact us
 - Contact details: send an email to XXX.
-- Presentation format: 30-45min with interactive questions
+- Presentation format: 30-45min with interactive questions.